prawinn555/basictuto/nodeJsBasic/3nodeJsSql/README.md

 # intro

-This tutorial show how to use a database
+This tutorial shows how to access a database with NodeJS.

 SQLite is a file-based database.

 # steps for adding libraries to acccss SQL database.